-This Peanut Butter Stuffed Sweet Potato Sundae is a no-added sugar, naturally vegan & gluten free treat that will leave even the sweetest sweet tooth satisfied!
+This delicious Peanut Butter Stuffed Sweet Potato is a no-added-sugar, naturally vegan & gluten-free treat that will satisfy even the sweetest sweet tooth for breakfast or dessert.

-Sugar is quite the controversial food in these days.
+Sugar is quite a controversial food these days.
 Perhaps one of THE MOST controversial foods ever.

-But the fact is, most everyone LOVES sugar.
-Me included.
+But the fact is, most everyone LOVES sugar, I included.
 I have a wicked sweet tooth.
 Or maybe I should say had?
-(No just kidding, it’s still there, that’s just my wishful thinking).
+No just kidding, it’s still there, that’s just my wishful thinking.

 Our bodies have an affinity for sugar because it used to be a scarce commodity back in our caveman days, so our bodies adapted to keep us searching for more and more because it’s an easy fuel source for both our brains and our bodies.